Appendix Five: Pressure Ulcer Pathway

 - Has there been a recent change (or changes) in care setting?

-This protocol has been developed with reference to:
+This pathway has been developed with reference to:

 Newcastle Safeguarding Adults Board: Safeguarding Adults and Skin Damage Protocol: Deciding whether to refer to the Newcastle Safeguarding Adults Procedures (23 April 2009) Lewisham Primary Care Trust, London Borough of Lewisham , University Hospital Lewisham.
 Joint Protocol for Determining Neglect in the Development of a Pressure Ulcer(30 November 2007)